22LWOLF/IndependentStudyProject/README.md

 ### Week 6:
   + Midterm Checkpoint/Demo build
-  + Goal: have a basic deom version of the app that can:
+  + Goal: have a basic demo version of the app that can:
     * Generate 3 different types of routes
     * Routes generated fall within spefications that the user provides (time or distance within ±10%)
     * Calculate the radius around the starting point for random route generation